Data-Efficient Quantum Noise Modeling via Machine Learning: Experimental Results

 \subsubsection{Training efficiency study}

 This section examines the interplay between model performance and training dataset size to identify the minimal data volume needed for target accuracy with reduced resource demands.
 To assess our framework's data requirements, we train and validate our noise model using four distinct QAOA datasets of varying sizes (9, 12, 15, and 18 circuits).
-The results reveal a remarkable degree of robustness and data efficiency.
-Across 9 to 18 distinct QAOA circuit sizes, circuit properties remain remarkably stable.
-The preserved complexity distribution across all dataset sizes, combined with consistent fidelity estimates, validates that our smallest 9-circuit training set adequately captures the noise characteristics necessary for model optimization; more details can be found in Table~\ref{tab:circuit_properties_kolkata_scaling} in Appendix~\ref{app:exp_detail}.
-This structural invariance explains the robust performance shown in Fig.~\ref{fig:tra_pre_data_points}, where the framework achieves a consistently high reduction in $D_H$ of approximately 45\% to 50\% across all tested datasets, despite a $2\times$ difference in training data volume.
+The results reveal strong robustness and data efficiency.
+Across training-set sizes from 9 to 18 circuits, circuit properties remain stable.
+The preserved complexity distribution across all dataset sizes, combined with consistent fidelity estimates, suggests that our smallest 9-circuit training set sufficiently constrains the model for this benchmark; more details can be found in Table~\ref{tab:circuit_properties_kolkata_scaling} in Appendix~\ref{app:exp_detail}.
+This structural invariance explains the robust performance shown in Fig.~\ref{fig:tra_pre_data_points}, where the framework achieves a consistently similar relative reduction in the mean $D_H$ of approximately 45\% to 50\% across all tested datasets, despite a $2\times$ difference in training data volume.
 Moreover, the optimization convergence profiles for 12, 15, and 18 circuit datasets are nearly indistinguishable, reaching the same optimal $D_H$ value at a similar rate, highlighting stability (see Fig.~\ref{fig:tra_pre_data_points_opt} in Appendix~\ref{app:exp_detail}).

-This key finding confirms that our method does not require extensive, experimentally costly training data to construct a high-fidelity noise model, highlighting its practical efficiency.
+These results demonstrate that the framework is data-efficient and provides empirical evidence of performance saturation with respect to training-set size, with no indication of overfitting in the tested regime.
+Within the tested range (9--18 training circuits), performance stabilizes: increasing the training set from 9 to 18 circuits yields no appreciable change in the optimal $D_H$ and produces nearly indistinguishable convergence behavior (Fig.~\ref{fig:tra_pre_data_points_opt}).
+This is consistent with adequate constraint diversity: circuits with varying depths and two-qubit-gate densities probe distinct error channels, providing complementary constraints on the shared 20-parameter model, while physics-informed functional forms restrict effective capacity by confining $\boldsymbol{\theta}$ to physically realistic mechanisms.
+Out-of-distribution validation, where improvements match or in several cases exceed training across devices, further confirms robust generalization.